OPINION: Tragic school shooting to scar Serbia for years

 The government immediately came up with a set of measures to prevent similar incidents and implementation started as of May 7.
 However, many still blame the system for the tragedies.

 That is a feature of Serbia’s polarised society.
-Serbians have long been divided between those that firmly support the President Aleksandar Vucic and the government led by his Serbian Progressive Party (SNS) and those that truly hate him.
+Serbians have long been divided between those that firmly support President Aleksandar Vucic and the government led by his Serbian Progressive Party (SNS) and those that truly hate him.
 The tragedies didn’t change this.
 Part of the community unconditionally blames the system and/or Vucic.
 The other side unconditionally defends the president and the system.

 A child doesn’t kill other children in Serbian schools on a daily basis – in fact the school shooting was unprecedented – which is why the government didn’t preempt such a crime.
 On the other hand, the social climate in the country is ugly.
 Reality shows full of violence, glorification of war criminals and admiration for hooliganism are rife.
 Materialism also rules among many Serbians, with people – including children in schools – judged by the brands they wear and their family’s influence.

 Media reporting reflects the broader divisions in Serbia’s society.
-The country’s media are sharply divided among those that support the government those that oppose it.
-Some did show a certain level of professionalism but the majority failed — including by publishing the name of the child that killed his classmates, in violation of journalistic ethics.
+The country’s media are sharply divided among those that support the government and those that oppose it.
+Some did show a certain level of professionalism but the majority failed – including by publishing the name of the child that killed his classmates, in violation of journalistic ethics.

 In short, the mass shootings were broadly sensationalised, and pro-government tabloids published whatever they could to distract focus from the government and its responsibility, while anti-government media criticised whatever the authorities had done.